davidthewatson/davidthewatson.github.io/src/cv/dw/index.md

 Shaped software engineering from prototype design to product development to platform deployment.
-By building an automated cloud conveyor belt, dev and ops teams shipped better product and service more reliably and repeatably.
+By building an automated cloud conveyor belt, dev and ops teams shipped better product and service more predictably, reliably, and repeatably.
 <h3 id="knowledge-and-skills">Knowledge and Skills</h3>
   <p>
   <table class="skills">